Skip to main content

 search

-Where Sydney Road has dozens of seats, multiple counters and a grocery section, the Fitzroy outlet is compact and takeaway-only.
-There are a couple of benches and stools in the window, adding up to about 15 seats total.
+While the original Brunswick location boasts ample seating, multiple counters, and a grocery section, the Fitzroy store is a more compact, takeaway-focused spot.
+There are a couple of benches and stools by the window, offering around 15 seats in total.

-A1 is today run by the second generation: brothers Haikal, Daniel and Anthony Raji.
-They inherited the business from their parents, Elias and Nadia Raji Farah, and aunt and uncle Nouha and Chafic Choueiri.
+Now in its second generation, A1 is run by brothers Haikal, Daniel, and Anthony Raji, who have taken over the business from their parents, Elias and Nadia Raji Farah, along with their aunt and uncle, Nouha and Chafic Choueiri.

 Features: